tardate/LittleCodingKata/tools/vscode/first-extension/README.md

-# #xxx VSCode Extensions with Typescript
+# #407 VSCode Extensions with Typescript

 An initial exploration of writing vscode extensions with Typescript.